quicwg/base-drafts/draft-ietf-quic-recovery.md

 # Design of the QUIC Transmission Machinery

-All transmissions in QUIC are sent with a packet-level header, which includes a packet sequence number (referred to below as a packet number).
-These packet numbers never repeat in the lifetime of a connection, and are monotonically increasing, which prevents ambiguity.
+All transmissions in QUIC are sent with a packet-level header, which indicates an encryption level and includes a packet sequence number (referred to below as a packet number).
+These packet numbers never repeat within an encryption level for the lifetime of a connection.
+Therefore, each encryption level has an associated packet number space.
+Packet numbers are monotonically increasing within a space, preventing ambiguity.

 This fundamental design decision obviates the need for disambiguating between transmissions and retransmissions and eliminates significant complexity from QUIC's interpretation of TCP loss detection mechanisms.

 Every packet may contain several frames.
 We outline the frames that are important to the loss detection and congestion control machinery below.